lightning/bolts/05-onchain.md

 To spend an offered HTLC output: if the transaction is the nodes' own commitment transaction, then it MUST use the HTLC-success transaction, and the
-HTLC-success transaction output MUST be *resolved* as described in "On-chain HTLC Transaction Handling", otherwise, it MUST spending the output to a convenient address.
+HTLC-success transaction output MUST be *resolved* as described in "On-chain HTLC Transaction Handling", otherwise, it MUST spend the output to a convenient address.

 If not otherwise resolved, once the HTLC output has expired, it is considered